Asko

 Possible Causes

-Drive belt slipping on pulley, Foreign object stuck between drum and tub, Motor overheating, Electrical short on PCB or wiring
+Drive belt slipping on the pulley, Foreign object stuck between the drum and tub, Motor overheating, Electrical short on PCB or wiring

 How to Fix / Troubleshooting

-- Step 1 – Inspect belt and pulley: Remove rear panel and check for melted or burnt belt.
+- Step 1 – Inspect belt and pulley: Remove the rear panel and check for a melted or burnt belt.
 Replace if damaged and correct any pulley misalignment.

 Because of fire and shock hazards, have a qualified technician perform further diagnosis and repair.